at home with PTN

 4 Tips For Reading With Your Little Ones During National Reading Awareness Month 1080 1080 PTN Chicago

 Reading is essential to learning and growing and opens up a world of imagination.
 Taking time to read with your child is a great way to spend quality moments together and helps your child fall in love with books.
-In this blog, we will share four tips for reading with your little one in honor of National Reading Awareness Month.
+In this blog, we will be sharing 4 tips for reading with your little one in honor of National Reading Awareness Month.
 We hope these tips will help make reading fun and engaging for your child while also helping them develop essential skills that will benefit them for years to come.
-We also think these simple tips will make reading time less stressful for parents, which is a huge win.

 3. Choose Books With Animals: There are many great children’s books out there, and it can be challenging to decide which books to get for your kiddos.
 But some of our favorite types of books to purchase are books that contain animals.
 When you read animal-based books to your children, they can work on identifying and making the sounds of each animal.
 One book we love is the Touch and Feel Farm Animals book, which contains cute animals and multiple textures for your child to touch.

-4. Have Your Kids Point Out Things On the Page: One easy way to get your child involved during story time is to ask your little one to point out simple, familiar objects on the page.
+4. Have Your Kids Point Out Things On the Page: One easy way to get your child involved during story time is to ask your little one to point out things on the page.
 For example, you can ask your child, “Where is the ball?” let them point, then model back to them by saying, “Ball.”
+You can also have your child identify shapes and colors and count objects on the page.
+The possibilities are endless!

 Happy National Reading Awareness Month!
 Follow us on our social media (Facebook, Instagram, Pinterest) all month for more reading tips, books we love, and more!
 Additionally, please don’t hesitate to contact us anytime to discuss if your child would benefit from pediatric therapy.
 Our team is here to support you and your child in any way we can.